ludovicscribe/bootstrap-gallery/README.md

 That's all !
 You can now click on a thumbnail to open the gallery.

 A more detailed usage description is coming soon.
+For more details, you can read my blog : http://ludovicscribe.fr/blog/galerie-images-bootstrap.

 Images used in example are rights free, you can download them on Pixabay :
 - Autumn : https://pixabay.com/fr/automne-rivi%C3%A8re-nature-972786/